Alan Moore Shows us his Jerusalem

 If there is one thing Alan Moore was never reproached for, it’s his simplicity and lack of depth.
 His works are always characterized by a profound drive to explore and understand the world on a philosophical, physical and sometimes metaphysical level.
 Moore is an explorer of reality, and it shows quite a bit in his novel.
 It’s a very complex read with many layers upon layers of material to explore, and I know for certain more readings will be required to fully unveil what it has to offer.
 In other words, be warned this is as far as you can get from a light Sunday afternoon novel to chew through.

 It’s always quite visible when an author has personal knowledge and experience in relation to the topic they are discussing, and Alan Moore might know Northampton like only a handful of others.
 His entire life has been spent living and dreaming in that little corner of the Earth, and his massively intimate knowledge of the area spills through in practically every scene.
-Every street, house and person we visit is described with the kind of detail and precision generally reserved for works of non-fiction, contributing to the realistic effect produced by the novel.
+Every street, house and person we visit in Jerusalem is described with the kind of detail and precision generally reserved for works of non-fiction, contributing to the realistic effect produced by the novel.
 Time and time again the lines between reality and fiction blurred, and I couldn’t help but wonder just how close it all might be to real life.